puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 Use the IP address to ssh to the VM.
 We do this for convenience and it's essential for you to get the most out of the Learning VM and this Quest Guide.

-To SSH to the VM, on a Linux/*nix-based system or a Mac, you can open a Terminal application and run the following command:
+To SSH to the VM, on a Linux system or a Mac, you can open a Terminal application and run the following command:

     ssh root@<ip-address>